 "'Is It Thursday Yet?"
 Narrative Time in Critical Role" in Essays on Transmedia Storytelling, Tabletop Role-Playing, and Fandom, Eds.
 Jennifer Grouling & Stephanie Hedge (Studies in Gaming Series, McFarland & Co.)

-“Eluding Print: Manuscript Fiction and the Survival of Scribal Practices in the Age of Print” Special issue of Huntington Library Quarterly by the Women in Book History Research Group, 2020.
+“Eluding Print: Manuscript Fiction and the Survival of Scribal Practices in the Age of Print” Special issue of Huntington Library Quarterly by the Women in Book History Research Group, Spring 2021.